 Officials: 2 drown in bad wave conditions on Lake Michigan

-Hawke says the man was identified as David Knaffle of Wyoming, Michigan.

 Nearly four hours later, the department says a 20-year-old man from Lansing was pulled from the water.
-The unidentified man was also pronounced at the hospital.
+The unidentified man also died.

 Hawke says three other people were hospitalized after being rescued, including a 46-year-old man in serious condition.

-Note: This story has been corrected to indicate that the deaths occurred along western Michigan, not eastern Michigan.